HairongWu/Auto-X-Industry/README.md

 ## Auto-X Server

-- [ ] Provides all the AI pipelines needed by Auto-X Studio and Auto-X Services
+- [ ] Provides all the AI pipelines and antonomous agents needed by Auto-X Studio and Auto-X Services

 ## Auto-X Engine